douglaslloyd/integration-platform-docs/docs/integration-manager/advanced-topics/dataflow-usage.md

 * JSON Graph (.json)
 * Java Application (.jar)

-To learn more about creating DataFlow applications, see https://docs.actian.com/dataflow/8.0/.
+To learn more about creating DataFlow applications, see the <a href="https://docs.actian.com/dataflow/8.0/" className="externalLink" target="_blank">DataFlow Documentation</a>.

 ## RushScript (.js) Setup